octo-technology/OpenTezos/docs/deploy-a-node/networks.md

 - florencenet (available from version 9.0)
 - granadanet (available from version 9.2)

-If you did not initialize your node configuration, or if your configuration file doesn't contain a "network" field, the node assumes you want to run **Mainnet**.
+If you did not initialize your node configuration or if your configuration file doesn't contain a "network" field, the node assumes you want to run **Mainnet**.
 You can use the `--network` option with `tezos-node run` to make sure your node runs on the expected network.
 For instance, to make sure that it runs on **Florencenet**:

 ```shell
 ./tezos-node run --data-dir ~/tezos-florencenet --network florencenet
 ```

 This command will fail with an error if the configured network is **not** *Florencenet*.
 The node also displays the chain name (such as `TEZOS_MAINNET`) when it starts.
-Also mind opening the RPC interface as appropriate.

 ## References